 Led Double-A Portland with a .289 AVG (99-for-342) and was named team MVP.
 Including 1 game with Triple-A Pawtucket, ranked 5th among full-season Red Sox minor league qualifiers with a career-best .287 AVG (99-for-345)…Also posted a career-high .375 OBP.
 Ranked 9th in AVG among Eastern League qualifiers…Had the 4th-highest ratio of plate appearances per strikeout (9.1).
 Topped Eastern League backstops throwing out 46.5 percent (47 of 101) attempted base stealers…Also led EL catchers in total chances (871), putouts (781), and assists (tied, 80).
 Named Red Sox Minor League Defensive Player of the Month for April (11 CS in 16 G).
 Reached in all 5 PA on 5/22 vs. New Hampshire (4-for-4, 2 2B, 3B, HR, 2 RBI, BB).
 Started behind the plate for the Eastern Division in the Eastern League All-Star Game on 7/10 in New Britain.
 Posted a season-long 12-game hitting streak from 7/31-8/16 (.429 AVG, 21-for-49, 3 2B, 7 RBI)…Matched the longest hit streak by a Sea Dog all year.
 Hit .347 (50-for-144) after the All-Star break…Promoted to Triple-A Pawtucket on 9/1, where he made his Triple-A debut the next day in the PawSox' regular season finale.
 Hit .273 (3-for-11) with 2 RBI and 2 walks in 3 playoff games for Pawtucket.
 After the season, played for Santurce of the Puerto Rico Winter League and led the league with 32 games behind the plate…Threw out a league-best 63.0% (17 of 27) of attempted base stealers.
 Following the season, ranked by Baseball America as the best defensive catcher in the Red Sox farm system for a 3rd straight year…Also named the best defensive catcher in the Eastern League.

-Split the year with 31 games between the Rookie-level Gulf Coast Red Sox and ShortA Lowell.Combined for 21 games at catcher, 9 at 3rd base, and 1 at DH.Threw out 6 of 26 (23.1%) attempted base stealers.Began the year in the GCL before transferring to Lowell on 7/8.His 1st hit for the Spinners was a game-tying pinch-hit homer in the 9th inning on 7/9 vs. Tri-City (HOU).
+Split the year with 31 games between the Rookie-level Gulf Coast Red Sox and ShortA Lowell...Combined for 21 games at catcher, nine at 3rd base and one at DH...Threw out six of 26 (23.1%) attempted base stealers...Began the year in the GCL before transferring to Lowell on 7/8...His 1st hit for the Spinners was a game-tying pinch-hit homer in the 9th inning on 7/9 vs. Tri-City (HOU).

-Led the Gulf Coast League Red Sox with 21 games caught in his pro debut.Threw out 5 of 32 (15.6%) attempted base stealers.
+Led the Gulf Coast League Red Sox with 21 games caught in his pro debut...Threw out five of 32 (15.6%) attempted base stealers.